In India, G20 finance chiefs set to address global challenges like climate change and rising debt

 NEW DELHI -- Finance ministers from the Group of 20 nations meeting in India on Monday are poised to address critical global economic challenges, including the threats posed by climate change and rising debt among low-income countries.

+The finance minister of India, which is hosting the global grouping, said the G20 will focus on strengthening the global economy as growth remains uneven and below average.

+“What we need are coordinated international efforts to navigate this challenging period,” Nirmala Sitharaman said in her opening remarks ahead of the meetings being held in Gandhinagar, a city in the western Indian state of Gujarat.

-Indian Finance Minister Nirmala Sitharaman and U.S. Treasury Secretary Janet Yellen said the two countries were working together to further the G20 agenda.
-They spoke after holding talks on the sidelines of the summit, a sign of the importance of their countries' relationship at a time of tension with China.
+Earlier on Monday, Sitharaman and U.S. Treasury Secretary Janet Yellen said the two countries were working together to further the group's agenda.
+They spoke after holding talks on the sidelines of the G20 meetings, a sign of the importance of their countries' relationship at a time of tension with China.

 Both leaders emphasized the need to tackle debt issues facing low- and middle-income countries and to improve the multilateral debt restructuring process.